cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

-Right mainstem intubation is the common complication of endotracheal intubation because of the shallower angle that the right mainstem bronchus makes with the trachea, though %BioGears includes the ability to simulate left mainstem intubation as well.
-The %BioGears %Respiratory Model attempts to simulate this incidence by manipulating the resistance representing the opposite bronchus functional unit of the %Respiratory System.
+Right mainstem intubation is the common complication of endotracheal intubation because of the shallower angle that the right mainstem bronchus makes with the trachea, though the engine includes the ability to simulate left mainstem intubation as well.
+The %Respiratory Model attempts to simulate this incidence by manipulating the resistance representing the opposite bronchus functional unit of the %Respiratory System.
 A numerically large resistance is selected for this circuit element for complete blockage of flow into the lung.
 The model then